-Technologies: Python, Django, Django ORM, Django REST Framework, Celery, Elasticsearch, AWS, AWS STS, AWS IAM, AWS SES, AWS Push Notification Service (AWS SNS), AWS SQS, Pytest, AWS EC2, Boto 3, Cloud, Back-end Development, CI/CD Pipelines, GitLab CI/CD, System Architecture Design, OpenAPI, Technical Documentation, REST API Architecture, System Architecture, Data
+Technologies: Python, Django, Django ORM, Django REST Framework, Celery, Elasticsearch, AWS, AWS STS, AWS IAM, AWS SES, AWS Push Notification Service (AWS SNS), Amazon SQS, Pytest, Amazon EC2 (Amazon Elastic Compute Cloud), Boto 3, Cloud, Back-end Development, CI/CD Pipelines, GitLab CI/CD, System Architecture Design, OpenAPI, Technical Documentation, REST API Architecture, System Architecture, Data

 - Designed the back end for a mass email marketing platform, creating a specification.
 The front end was developed by a separate team, communicating with the back end solely via REST.

 - Costed the specification in man-hours and developed an implementation schedule.
 The specification was handed over to the front-end developers so the front and back end could be developed in parallel.

 - Wrote the back end according to the specification.

 - Developed a unit test framework for the module running on AWS to ensure it was tested against the actual AWS API.
 The REST API had 100% unit test coverage, tested against mocked AWS requests and responses collected by the AWS unit test framework.

 Technical Lead2001 - 2021Lube Mobile PTD LTD